mathematiger/Hands_on_GraphXAI/README.md

 If you want this to be a competition, try to find a CE which creates a graph which maximizes the fidelity on the dataset.

 #### Research Question: Do CEs which lead to graphs with higher GNN-output also have a higher fidelity?

+## 2. Explore the Infectious Dataset from Faber et al. 21

+This is sadly really badly implemented and not all explainers work !!

+In this dataset, some points are randomly chosen to be contagious.
+The class of the nodes depends on the distance to these contagious nodes, with the highest class bundling all left-over nodes.

+Run the dataset by `./find_dataset.sh` and find the files in `content_fds/plots_explainers`.
+The code is found in the file `fds.py`.

+It may be, that you need to install mlflow.